Chart Color Schemes

 The exceptional employment performance in Gunnedah Surrounds places it among Australia's strongest labour markets

-Gunnedah Surrounds has a diverse workforce with both white and blue collar jobs, notably in manufacturing and industrial sectors.
-Its unemployment rate was 1.3% as of June 2025, lower than the Rest of NSW's 3.7%.
+Gunnedah Surrounds has a balanced workforce with both white and blue collar jobs, particularly strong in manufacturing and industrial sectors.
+Its unemployment rate was 1.3% as of June 2025, compared to the Rest of NSW's 3.7%.

 Frequently Asked Questions - Employment